 We’re constantly told that Christmas is the most wonderful time of the year, but honestly?
 It’s sometimes hard to feel that way.

-This year Flea moved schools.
-That’s a short sentence but it was an incredibly hard situation.
+In our family this year, my daughter had to move schools.
+It was an incredibly hard situation.
 Our summer was basically an expensive, stressful disaster.
 I’m in the midst of trying to buy/sell a house, with all the stress and worry that brings.

 And it’s December!
 There’s rotten weather and damp patches in the hallway and the sure and certain knowledge that half my clients won’t pay their bills before they disappear for Christmas.

-Is it surprising if you look at Instagram and wonder, “Am I the only one not feeling joyful and enchanted?”
+Is it surprising if you look at Instagram and wonder, “Am I the only one not feeling excited about Christmas?”

 I suspect a lot of people have similar feelings, sometimes.